Request a cash offer on your home

 Philly Homes and Lots

 Philly Homes and Lots was founded in 2017 by owner Anna along with her contractor father, interior designer mother, and real estate agent husband.
 This well-rounded local team works to purchase homes throughout the greater Philadelphia area.
-They strive to help homeowners in a variety of situations, including those facing foreclosure as well as those who received an inherited property.
+It strives to help homeowners in a variety of situations, including those facing foreclosure as well as those who inherited a property.

-Locations: Although the company has an office in Philadelphia, they buy houses throughout the greater Philadelphia area.
-Some towns they purchase homes in include Allentown, Lansdale, and Conshohocken.
+Locations: Although the company has an office in Philadelphia, it buys houses throughout the greater Philadelphia area.
+It covers Allentown, Lansdale, and Conshohocken.

 Fees: Sellers may or may not pay closing costs.
 Philly Homes and Lots often covers closing costs, but it depends on the situation.
 The company never charges any fees or commissions.